ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s that
-DEMOCRACY WILL GAIN.
-Prof. Charles E. Merriam in an ar­
-ticle on the &quot;War for Freedom,&quot; &quot;as-
-sumes that as a result of the present
-war both civil liberty and industrial
-democracy will be the gainers in every
-country in the world and the United
-States will be no exception.
-Here are
-some of the things he has to say: I
 every American has the right to ex- ambassador declares.
 One is further
 pect every right and privilege ac­
 corded to every other American No